The Complete Guide to Buying a Home in Corpus Christi (And Understanding Homeowners Insurance Before Closing)

 Many Corpus Christi homeowners carry:

-Flood insurance is not included in standard homeowners policies.
+Flood insurance is not included in a standard homeowners insurance policy.

-Working with a local agency that understands coastal exposures can prevent:
+Working with a local agency that understands Coastal Bend insurance requirements can help prevent:

 Escrow means your lender collects property taxes and insurance monthly as part of your mortgage payment.